climbcat/mctrace/README.md

 The visualization is writte from-scratch, only relying on a thin platform layer (glew/glfw/OpenGL).
 This makes it nearly as portable as the core particle propagaion / Monte-Carlo simulation code itself.

+### Linux

+Run the <code>getdeps.sh</code> and <code>build.sh</code> scripts to install dependencies (glew/glfw) and build.

+### Windows

+Build from source with w64devkit (https://github.com/skeeto/w64devkit/releases): Run <code>build_win.sh</code>.
+Run included binaries: The binary is found in the release folder.
+The executable is not signed, so Windows Defender will pop up a blue window.
+Click "Run Anyway" to start the app.

 ### Disclaimer

 The current project mcparse is a tech demo written independently.
 For the official McCode simulation